 I’ve had problems with my back ever since I was 11, and get back pains from having to stand still.
 I prefer to keep moving so it takes longer before the pain sets in, so I’ll often walk around on the spot rather than stand still when I’m having to wait for something.
 This is all without factoring in a possible anxiety attack which, if I can’t control it, causes me to have psychotic episodes.

-Basically, this had become all the things I dislike the most about going out all wrapped up into one: the joy.
+Basically, this had become all the things I disliked the most about going out all wrapped up into one: the joy.

 Rightly or wrongly, I was a bit pissed off by the situation.
 But I still went to this meetup, because we were meeting my partner’s friends to hang out.
 As such, I was still bound by an obligation, due to not wanting to embarrass both of us with their friends.
-It wouldn’t have looked good if I hadn’t of showed up, especially if they found out the reason was due to a falling out over making plans.
+It wouldn’t have looked good if I hadn’t shown up, especially if they found out the reason was due to a falling out over making plans.

 Normally it manifests itself with no external factors being involved, but in some cases, external factors can trigger it.
 It’s a really hard emotion to manage, especially when you suddenly find yourself wanting to recoil from the touch of your partner because you suddenly resent them for no obvious reason.
 I’ll discuss this more at a later date in another article.